firebase/genkit/docs/durable-flows.md

 const operation = await scheduleFlow(jokeFlow, 'banana');
 ```

 this will schedule the flow to be executed at a later time.
-In this case the later time is almost immediately, but it still guaranteed to be invoked asynchronously via the scheduler.
+In this case the
+later time is almost immediately, but it still guaranteed to be invoked
+asynchronously by the scheduler.

-It is guaranteed that the returned operation will not be complete (`done=false`) and you will have to use some kind of polling to wait for the flow to complete.
+It is guaranteed that the returned operation won't be complete (`done=false`)
+and you will have to use some kind of polling to wait for the flow to complete.

 You can schedule the flow to run with a delay (specified in seconds).